martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 The applicable origin {{ORIGIN}} is derived from the origin of the Target Resource (see {{Section 7.1 of HTTP}}).

-If multiple Alt-SvcB fields are present in a response, the client MAY use any or even all of the provided alternative names.
+If multiple Alt-SvcB fields or field values are present in a response, the client MAY use any subset of the provided alternative names, including none, one, or all of the provided names.

+Servers SHOULD NOT provide more than one name.
+The DNS provides ample opportunity to present clients with options, including the use of priority to help manage selection.
+A list is tolerated only to allow for the possibility that multiple field lines might be added to responses without proper coordination.

+Clients MUST ignore unknown parameters that are provided with alternative names.
+This document does not define any parameters as the DNS is expected to provide supplementary information about services; a revision of this document would be required to enable the use of parameters.

 ## ALTSVCB Frame {#frame}